temporalio/documentation/docs/node/workflow-apis.md

 await condition('30 days', () => x > 3);
 ```

+### `condition` Anti-patterns

-:::warning `condition` Antipattern
+:::warning `condition` Antipatterns

-No time based condition functions are allowed in your function as this is very error prone.
+- No time based condition functions are allowed in your function as this is very error prone.
   Use the optional `timeout` arg or a `sleep` timer.
+- `condition` only accepts **synchronous** functions that return a boolean.
+  Do not put async functions, like Activities, inside the `condition` function.

 :::